-Fans of Mr. Blandings Builds His Dream House sometimes make pilgrimages to their personal mecca, the Connecticut home that inspired the book and the classic film comedy.
+Seven decades after the premiere of Mr. Blandings Builds His Dream House, fans still sometimes make pilgrimages to the Connecticut home that inspired the classic film comedy.

 It isn’t the same house as the one in the 1948 movie.
 That’s in Malibu Creek State Park in California, also a location for the television series M*A*S*H.

 There are also four Blandings houses in Connecticut -- in Hartford, Bridgeport, Trumbull and Wethersfield.
 There's one in Rhode Island in Warwick.
 Massachusetts also has four: in Worcester, Natick, Newton and Springfield.